 Dog ownership is a lifelong commitment and these furry creatures will become your best friends.
 Adopting a dog is a huge commitment, especially if you are a college student who might not have the most time or money or you live in a small dorm or apartment.
 Dogs require a lot of time and attention.
 Most breeds require a ton of exercise, which can be difficult if you live in a shoebox.
 There are a lot of factors that come into play when deciding which breed to adopt, especially amount of exercise, how often they need to be groomed and the amount of attention they require.
 Luckily, there are many dog breeds that can fit into a college student’s busy lifestyle, and some of these dogs are ideal for dorm or apartment living.

-A Labrador Retriever or a Dalmatian are going to require a lot more time and exercise than a smaller breed like a Pug or French bulldog.
+A Labrador retriever or a dalmatian or a pitbull from pitbull breeders are going to require a lot more time and exercise than a smaller breed like a Pug or French bulldog.
 My old roommate brought her full-grown Labrador to live with her at school in our shoebox.
 Not only was the dog restricted to the amount of space he could run around, but he also barked non-stop, causing problems with the management of our apartment.
 The dog was also trapped in a cage all day while my roommate was at work and class.

 When deciding which breed to adopt, you will probably want a small or medium sized dog that requires less maintenance and has a low-energy level.
 According to DogTime, “Contrary to popular belief, small size doesn’t necessarily an apartment dog make—plenty of small dogs are too high-energy and yappy for life in a high-rise.
 Being quiet, low energy, fairly calm indoors, and polite with the other residents, are all good qualities in an apartment dog.”